 In October 2017, I ran the P'tit train du nord Marathon in St-Jerome Quebec in 3:15:26 and I qualified for the Boston Marathon 2019.
 Since then, I ran the Cornwall Run to End MS Marathon in 3:10:20 and I qualified for Boston 2019 again.
 This marathon was also an hour and thirty five minutes faster than my first marathon in 2010.
 In October 2018, I ran the Niagara Falls International Marathon with a finish time of 3:09:24.
 This is my fastest marathon to date.
 I placed 2nd in my age category and placed 18th out of 740 runners.
 It also qualified me to run the Boston Marathon in 2020.
 In April 2019, I ran my first Boston Marathon.
 I've now run the Boston Marathon 4 times, and I'm excited to take a break from Boston for a bit.
 I recently ran the Cornwall half marathon in April 2022, which qualified me for the New York City Marathon in 2023.

-I've raced in Ottawa, Niagara Falls, Buffalo, Mont-Tremblant, Toronto, Hamilton, Cornwall, Sudbury, Syracuse, Vermont, Philadelphia, Albany, Maine, Cleveland and Boston, just to name a few places.
+I've raced in Ottawa, Niagara Falls, Buffalo, Mont-Tremblant, Toronto, Hamilton, Cornwall, Sudbury, Syracuse, Vermont, Philadelphia, Albany, Maine, Cleveland, Cambridge, New York and Boston, just to name a few places.

 In 2016, I decided to embark on the triathlon route as well as competitive running.
 In August of 2016, with no swimming or cycling experience, I competed in my first Olympic Triathlon in Cornwall, ON.
 In June 2017, I completed my first Ironman 70.3 in Mont-Tremblant, PQ.
 It was such a humbling experience.
 I was never a swimmer or cyclist.
 Running was hard enough work.
 It wasn't until September, 2017 that I started training in swimming and cycling with a coach.
-I completed my 2nd Ironman 70.3 in Syracuse in June 2018 and I just completed my 3rd Ironman 70.3 in Maine in August 2019.
-I'm super excited to say that I will be training for my first full Ironman in Maryland in September 2022.
+I completed my 2nd Ironman 70.3 in Syracuse in June 2018 and my 3rd Ironman 70.3 in Maine in August 2019.
+I'm super excited to say that I just completed my first full Ironman in Maryland in September 2022.